-Let BLM help you realize the best possible outcome for the sale of your business.
+Let Bottom Line Management, Inc., help you realize the best possible outcome for the sale of your business.
 We have the professional expertise and current market knowledge you need to sell your business to the right buyer, at the right price.
-Bottom Line Management, Inc. (BLM) offers in-depth knowledge of today’s market and thorough understanding of all business, legal and financial requirements needed to sell your company.
+Bottom Line Management, Inc., offers in-depth knowledge of today’s market and thorough understanding of all business, legal and financial requirements needed to sell your company.

 Loren Marc Schmerler, CPC, APC President and Founder

 Loren Marc Schmerler is President and Founder of Bottom Line Management, Inc., an Atlanta-based business brokerage and consulting firm.
 A Summa Cum Laude graduate of the prestigious Boston University School of Management and recipient of the Harold C. Case Scholarship for Academic Excellence, he holds an MBA with Honors from Georgia State University.
 Prior to entering the business brokerage and consulting field, he served as Chief Financial Officer or Controller for several firms ranging from start-up to Fortune 500 subsidiary.

 Mr. Schmerler is a Certified Professional Consultant with experience in over 200 industries and types of businesses and has helped thousands of business owners in his career.
 He was a 1998 national business seminar presenter for STAPLES, the world’s largest office products chain.
 Loren was INC. Magazine’s Cash Flow and Negotiation expert for INC. World EXPOs in 1994 and a speaker for that publication’s “Growing the Company” conference in 1991 and 1992.